Water is a powerful element, necessary to fulfil your basic needs. But at times, it can be unpredictable.

 Firstly, get in touch with the National Flood Insurance Program (NFIP) which is regulated by the federal government.
 They work for the benefit of people in areas that have higher possibilities of flooding.
 If you think your town or your area is more prone to water leaks, get insurance for your property.

 Other than that, you can place sandbags to prevent water from moving into your space.
-It is an effective way, very useful in the events of a hurricane.
+It is an effective way, very useful in the event of a hurricane.
 Most communities give out sandbags.
 You can also make them on your own by filling sand or soil halfway in the bag.

 3. Inspect Your Roof, Attic, and Siding

 Keeping an eye on your roof is always a good idea.
-You should fix issues before they turn out in a costly repair project.
+You should fix issues before they turn out into a costly repair project.
 For instance, if your roof and sidings are not sealed properly and prone to water leaks, you will have to deal with excess moisture.

 Moreover, properly inspect your roof and attic.
 If you don’t have an attic, look for spots in the ceiling that might indicate a water leak.
 Keep an eye on the roof shingles also.
 Make sure they’re installed properly with no space for moisture.
 If you detect a problem, fix it as soon as possible.